-Digital media VAs can offer strategies of how to nurture a website visitor into a loyal customer.
+Digital marketing assistants can offer strategies of how to nurture a website visitor into a loyal customer.
 Generally this will go hand-hand with lead magnets, email marketing, and social media posts.
-A good DMVA will see the big picture and understand how to build and set in motion a sale funnel that works.
+A good UDMA will see the big picture and understand how to build and set in motion a sale funnel that works.

 Online Community Manager

-This job involves not only helping with social media marketing of the client’s online community, but also helping inside the client’s Facebook groups and memberships.
-This may include posting, censoring, and customer service.
-Many DMVAs offer this service also.
+This job involves not only helping with social media marketing of the client’s online community, but also helping inside the client’s Facebook groups and memberships as a Facebook Community Manager.
+This may include posting, censoring, customer service, gathering voice of customer data, collecting testimonials and engaging the group.
+Many UDMAs offer this service also.